arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	}
 	````

-1. Now, add a scale-up rule that will increase the number of instances when the CPU threshold is greater than 80%.
-To do this, add the **rules** property inside **profiles**.
+3. Now, add a scale-up rule that will increase the number of instances when the CPU threshold is greater than 80%.
+To do this, add the **rules** property inside **profiles**, as shown in the highlighted code.

 	<!-- mark:21-39 -->
 	````JavaScript